ardent-development/CycleGen/README.txt

                   regardless of the amount of available RAM.
 Takes precedence over `allowarc`.
-    - `memthres`: A positive real integer (between 8192 and 192512, inclusive) that denotes the minimum amount of RAM, in kilobytes, the calculator must have free to begin the generation of cycles.
+    - `memthres`: A positive real integer (between 8192 and 192512, inclusive) that denotes the minimum amount of RAM, in kilobytes, that CycleGen must leave free after executing.
 As a general rule of thumb, one should have at least 8192K free to avoid running out of memory when saving frames or calculating points on the graph(s).
     - `maxsteps`: A positive real integer between 1 and 999 that signifies the maximum number of frames CycleGen will generate.
-This flag takes precedence over all other script-terminating flags, such as `end`.

- * A few lines below the flag definitions you will find the definitions for the start, step, and end flags.
+ * Below the first block of flag definitions, you’ll find settings for the `start`, `step`, and `end` flags.
+These control the behavior of the dynamic variable, which progresses from the starting value to the ending value in increments of `step`.
 Modify them as needed.
-    - `start`: A real number that signifies the initial definition of the cycling variable in the script.
+    - `start`: A real number that signifies the initial definition of the dynamic variable in the script.
-       - The "cycling variable" is used by CycleGen's main internal loop; it keeps track of when to stop cycling.
-Its name is `recur` and you may read it in your looping code, but please do not modify it.
-    - `step`: A real number that signifies the value that should be added to the cycling variable at the beginning of each cycle, i.e. before your own looping code is invoked.
+    - `step`: A real number that signifies the value that should be added to the dynamic variable at the beginning of each cycle, i.e. before your own looping code is invoked.
-    - `end`: A real number that signifies the point where CycleGen should stop launching new cycles and wrap up.
+    - `end`: A real number that signifies the value of the dynamic variable at the last rendered frame.
     - You may leave ONE of the above flags undefined (by commenting out the line it was defined on), and the script will automatically calculate the missing piece.
+    - The above flags are there only to make the script easier to use for you.
+      You still have the freedom to manipulate your own variables however you like in your looping code.
+(See line 152 of this document to get to know the few variable-related restrictions you have.)
+    - The dynamic variable starts from `start` + `step` (and not `start` itself) because incrementation occurs before graphing.
+However, it will equal `end` at the last frame.

  * A couple of lines below the small chunk of code under the flag definitions, you will find an area where you can define your global variables.